PromQL Quick Start¶

 Filtering by Labels¶

-If you want to select all time series except those for device eth1
+If you want to select all time series for devices other than eth1, just replace = with != in the query:

-How do you select time series for devices starting with eth
+How to select time series for devices starting with eth?
+Simply use a regular expression:

-Filters can contain any Go-compatible regular expressions (also known as RE2).
+Filters can include any Go-compatible regular expressions (also known as RE2).

-To select all time series for devices not starting with eth
+To select all time series for devices not starting with eth, just replace =~ with !~:

 Filtering by Multiple Labels¶